How to build deal flow for venture capitalists

 • Answer questions on Quora

-• Write a blog about areas in which you're seeking deal flow
+• Write a blog about areas in which you're seeking deal flow and promote it on social media

 Deal flow best practices

-Now that your brand is out in the world and leads are pouring in, you’ll need to keep your venture capital deal flow pipeline well-managed and organized.
+As deal flow picks up, you’ll need to keep your venture capital deal flow pipeline well-managed and organized.
 When your team is managing hundreds of deals—deals that involve months of research, follow-up meetings, and negotiations—it’s easy for pieces to slip through the cracks or for leads to go cold.

 Even if you're using deal flow management software, like a venture capital CRM, or other tools in your VC tech stack to track that data, it’s easy for it to become outdated if people aren’t manually logging their records.
 This is doubly true for cumbersome enterprise systems that can take weeks or months to properly set up and meet your firm’s needs.

 Making relationship and deal data management as seamless as possible can set your team up for success.
 Your technology stack can help, whether you’re using SaaS, on-premises solutions or, most likely, a combination of both.
-If you’re looking for a new CRM platform, you can explore these venture capital CRM alternatives to learn more.
+If you’re looking for a new CRM platform, you can explore the functionality in these venture capital CRM alternatives to learn more.

-Let’s take a look at some key ways you can organize your deal flow to make that data maintenance as easy as possible, keep your team aligned, and help you close more quality deals.
+Let’s take a look at some key ways you can organize your deal flow to make data maintenance as easy as possible, keep your team aligned, and help you close more quality deals.

 Automating data entry